AdPostma/Getdata_Courseproject/README.md

 Getdata_Courseproject
 =====================
+# Goal of the project

+The goal of the project is to prepare tidy data that can be used for later analysis.

+The end result of the project is a tidy data set, a script for performing the analysis, a codebook.md and a readme.md.

+The codebook.md describes the variables, the data, and any transformations or work that is performed to clean up the data.
+The readme.md explains how the script works

-#This section describes the working of the script: run_analises.R
+#This Readme.md describes the working of the script: run_analises.R

 Descriptions of the working of the differens steps in the script are also found as comments in de script itself.